-7 Regrets Most People Have On Their Deathbed
+7 Regrets People Have Before Dying

 GaryVee got it right: The biggest poison in us is regret.
+But it’s super tricky.

 Regret is not an immediate consequence of your actions.
 You do or don’t do something today, and you’ll end up regretting it years later.
 This is problematic because it prevents learning from the feedback of your own life.